ConceptualCode/question_answering_system/README.md

 All the project files and the latest version of this project can be found on [GitHub](https://github.com/ConceptualCode/question_answering_system.git).

 ### Contribution & Support:
 Feel free to contribute, report issues, or make feature requests in the GitHub repository.
-For additional support or inquiries, you can reach out to <Your Contact Information>.
+For additional support or inquiries, you can reach out to https://www.linkedin.com/in/anthony-soronnadi/

-### License:
-This project is licensed under the terms of the <Your License>.

-### Acknowledgements:
-This project is submitted as a test for a role at Kwame AI.
-Special thanks to the entire team for providing the opportunity to work on such an interesting project.

 ---